wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-docker-to-kickstart-your-drupal-development.markdown

 You can find the source &ldquo;code&rdquo; [here](), and the image [here]().

-What I wanted, was a simple LAMP stack, with a pre-installed up-to-date version of Drupal (D7, in this case), pre-installed with [Admin menu]() and the admin account password set to &ldquo;admin&rdquo;.
+What I wanted was a simple LAMP stack, with a pre-installed up-to-date version of Drupal (D7, in this case), pre-installed with [Admin menu]() and the admin account password set to &ldquo;admin&rdquo;.
 This would allow me to quickly start configuring the site, or run my unit tests in a clean setup.
 I wanted it to use MySQL (because I prefer it to Postgres) and Apache (as I'm more familiar with it then NginX).
 Because it is a development environment, I didn't want things like Memcache or Redis, which are more suited for production.
 Finally, I wanted it pre-installed with [Drush]() and [Composer](), and compatible with [Drush aliases]() (meaning it comes with a SSH server).

 ### Start using it for your local development